Shopware Performance Guide for Professionals

 High server load with active openbaseidr

-Meanwhile there are some reports about performance problems on systems with activated open_basedir.
-Also we could prove by measurements with Tideways in some of our stores that 50% of the loading times (TTFB) are only used for file I/O. And this for standard calls in the area of file operations like file_exists().
-This is due to a bug in PHP.*
+There are now some reports that performance is impaired on systems with open_basedir activated.
+We were also able to prove through measurements with Tideways in some of our stores that 50% of the loading times (TTFB) are only used for file I/O. And that for standard calls in the area of file operations such as file_exists().
+This is due to a bug in PHP.

 Store monitoring with Tideways